jjstwerff/Dryopea/doc/features/FEA0008_map.md

 - roads (signposts)
 - in game editor of original mass & heights?
 - fly over & walk around mode
+- version for the web that reads the png function with a URL
+- a version that lets you upload your own png as a start
+- download the result as a 3d world definition

 Useful as stand-alone tool/project.